sivakumar-kailasam/cli-guides/content/addons.md

 We should now see our addon in action!

 **Having problems?**
-Check to make sure that your `package.json` is valid, looking for missing commas or trailing commas.
-"Template precompiler" errors mean that we forgot Step One. `404 not found` means we forgot to `yarn` or `npm install`.
-Other errors are likely due to file naming problems.
-For example, trying to rename an addon or component after it has been created is prone to mistakes.
-And of course, we need to make sure we saved all the files that we changed along the way.
-(The author of this guide made every single mistake in this list while writing it.)
+- Check to make sure that your `package.json` is valid, looking for missing commas or trailing commas.
+- "Template precompiler" errors mean that you skipped Step 1 and 2 above.
+- `404 not found` means we forgot to `yarn` or `npm install`
+- Make sure all the files have been saved.
+- Did you rename or relocate any files after they were created?
+This is prone to mistakes, and the resulting errors can be really strange.
+It is best to create files using the CLI.

 ### Making a UI component available in block form